 Pop up street food vans are scattered all across the city, serving everything from mackerel to vegan specialities.

 One to look out for is Wakal (the black and white van below) that serves organic Mexican dishes for super reasonable prices.

 Clarion Hotel Post Restaurant

-For a spot of fine dining, wander on over to the restaurant at the Clarion Hotel Post.
+For a spot of posh nosh (yeah, trying saying that a few times…) wander on over to the restaurant at the Clarion Hotel Post.
 The food is pretty damn tasty and the plates come out looking like an abstract piece of art, rather than a plate of food.